Battle of Borodino: Casualties

 The fighting involved around 250,000 troops and left at least 68,000 killed and wounded, making Borodino the deadliest single-day battle of the Napoleonic Wars and one of the bloodiest single-day battles in military history until the First Battle of the Marne in 1914.

-The casualties of the battle were staggering: according to French General Staff Inspector P. Denniee, the Grande Armée lost approximately 28,000 soldiers: 6,562 (including 269 officers) were reported as dead, 21,450 as wounded.
+The casualties of the battle were staggering: according to French General Staff Inspector P. Denniee, the Grande Armée lost approximately 28,000 soldiers: 6,562 (including 269 officers) were reported dead, 21,450 wounded.
 But according to French historian Aristid Martinien, at least 460 French officers (known by name) were killed in battle.
 In total, the Grande Armée lost 1,928 officers dead and wounded, including 49 generals.
-The list of slain included French Generals of Division Auguste-Jean-Gabriel de Caulaincourt, Louis-Pierre Montbrun, Jean Victor Tharreau and Generals of Brigade Claude Antoine Compère, François Auguste Damas, Léonard Jean Aubry Huard de Saint-Aubin, Jean Pierre Lanabère, Charles Stanislas Marion, Louis Auguste Marchand Plauzonne and Jean Louis Romeuf.
+This list included French Generals of Division Auguste-Jean-Gabriel de Caulaincourt, Louis-Pierre Montbrun, Jean Victor Tharreau; and Generals of Brigade Claude Antoine Compère, François Auguste Damas, Léonard Jean Aubry Huard de Saint-Aubin, Jean Pierre Lanabère, Charles Stanislas Marion, Louis Auguste Marchand Plauzonne and Jean Louis Romeuf.

 Suffering a wound on the Borodino battlefield was effectively a death sentence, as French forces did not possess enough food for the healthy, much less the sick; consequently, equal numbers of wounded soldiers starved to death, died of their injuries, or perished through neglect.
-The casualties were for a single day of battle, while the Russian figures are for the 5th and the 7th, combined.
+The casualties were for a single day of battle, while the Russian figures are for the 5th and 7th combined.
 Using the same accounting method for both armies brings the actual French Army casualty count to 34,000–35,000.

 Both the French and Russians suffered terrible casualties during the fighting, losing over a third of their armies.
-Some 52,000 Russian troops were reported as dead, wounded or missing, including 1,000 prisoners; some 8,000 men were separated from their units and returned over the next few days, bringing the total Russian losses to 44,000.
-Twenty-two Russian generals were killed or wounded, including Prince Bagration, who died of his wounds on 24 September.
+Some 52,000 Russian troops were reported dead, wounded or missing, including 1,000 prisoners; some 8,000 soldiers were separated from their units and returned over the next few days, bringing the total Russian losses to 44,000.
+22 Russian generals were killed or wounded, including Prince Bagration, who died of his wounds on 24 September.
 Historian Gwynne Dyer compared the carnage at Borodino to "a fully [sic]loaded 747 crashing, with no survivors, every 5 minutes for eight hours".
 Taken as a one-day battle in the scope of the Napoleonic conflict, this was the bloodiest battle of this series of conflicts with combined casualties between 72,000 and 73,000.
 The next nearest battle would be Waterloo, at about 55,000 for the day.
 The French lost about roughly the same number of soldiers.
 However, the Russian Empire could relieve these losses, whilst Napoleon, fighting over 1,000 miles from home, could not.

 In the historiography of this battle, the figures would be deliberately inflated or underplayed by the generals of both sides attempting to lessen the impact the figures would have on public opinion both during aftermath of the battle or, for political reasons, later during the Soviet period.